gunjandatta/sprest-bs-starter/README.md

 # Starter Solution

-A basic solution with the core components setup.
+A basic solution to accelerate creating SharePoint solutions using Bootstrap.
 Reference the [Wiki](https://github.com/gunjandatta/sprest-bs-starter/wiki) for a walkthrough of using this project.

 ![Demo](https://github.com/gunjandatta/sprest-bs-starter/wiki/images/solution.png)